-To apply for an critical services permit, please fill in the online application form.
+To apply for an critical services permit, please complete the online application form.

 Once we have received your application, we will contact you within 5 working days to let you know if your permit has been approved and how to pay for it.

 Online: Account2Account or credit card